garygra/verti_bench/README.md

 # Citation
 If you find our work useful, please consider citing us!

+# License
+This project is released under the MIT license.
+Parts of this project contains code and models from other sources, which are subject to their respective licenses.

 ```bibtex
 @article{xu2025verti,
   title={Verti-Bench: A General and Scalable Off-Road Mobility Benchmark for Vertically Challenging Terrain},